 There are two forms of avian pox.
 In the more common form, wart-like growths appear on the featherless areas of the body, such as around the eye, base of the bill, the legs and feet.
 In the second form, plaques develop on the mucous membranes of the mouth, throat, trachea and lungs, resulting in impaired breathing and feeding.
 The virus can be spread by direct contact with infected birds or contaminated feeders, or by ingestion of contaminated food or water.

-This disease most commonly affects pigeons, doves and the raptors that feed on them.
+This bird disease most commonly affects pigeons, doves and the raptors that feed on them.
 It is characterized by raised lesions in the mouth, esophagus and crop.
 Infected birds can contaminate birdbaths with their oral secretions, which can in turn expose many other birds to the disease.

 What About Bald Birds?

-This is one fairly common sight that’s not caused by disease: The most noticeable, sickly-looking birds are northern cardinals and blue jays whose head feathers have fallen out, exposing bare black skin.
+This is one fairly common sight that’s not caused by disease.
+The most noticeable, sickly-looking birds are northern cardinals and blue jays whose head feathers have fallen out, exposing bare black skin.
 Bird diseases aren’t to blame here – instead it’s a parasite.
 The affected birds usually survive and grow back their head feathers in a few weeks.

 Help Fight Bird Diseases

 - If you find a diseased bird, it’s best to report it to your state or local wildlife agency.
-If you are asked to take the bird in for an examination, try to catch it by throwing a light towel over it and placing it in a box with airholes.